kaby76/Trash/readme.md

 All tools pass parse tree data through stdin and stdout so they may be combined to create complex commands.

-The tools are implemented as Dotnet Tools, except [tragl](https://github.com/kaby76/Domemtech.Trash/tree/main/tragl) because it uses WPF on Windows to display a parse tree.
+Each app in `Trash` is implemented as a [Dotnet Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) console application, except [tragl](https://github.com/kaby76/Domemtech.Trash/tree/main/tragl) because it uses WPF on Windows to display a parse tree.
 Consequently, the toolkit can be used on Windows, Linux, or Mac.